 In Peru, we are working with CerviCusco, Direct Relief, and the Peru Ministry of Health on an HPV vaccination program in Cusco.
 CerviCusco is a clinic for specialized medical care in the prevention and detection of cervical cancer in women from the underserved mountainous region of Cusco.
-As of early 2017, CerviCusco had begun vaccinating an expected total of over 32,000 persons with GARDASIL.
+As of early 2018, CerviCusco had nearly completed vaccinating an expected total of over 30,000 persons with GARDASIL.

 Our Legacy of Initiatives to Increase Access to HPV Vaccine